Rites23/Rites23/README.md

 - 🌱 I’m currently learning **Blockchain & Cryptocurrency (Web3.0).
 - Graduate from HyperionDev, I have completed the Software Engineer Bootcamp, further enhancing my skills and solidifying my commitment to the tech field.
-- I am also a sudent at the Power Learn Project. #1MillionDevs4Africa**
+- I am also a former student at the Power Learn Project. #1MillionDevs4Africa**

 - 👯 I’m looking to collaborate on **Java, Python, CSS, HTML**